Section 1: Introduction

 - Muscle Repair: We may be resting while we sleep but our body is actively involved in repairing damaged tissues and cells during this time.
 Cells produce a high amount of protein molecules which are the important blocks for muscle repair during sleep.

 - Makes One More Attentive: A perfect sleep adds fuel to our body by re-energizing it for the next day.
-Repeating the same tasks actively every day can ensure good sleep every night.
+Repeating the same tasks actively every day can ensure a good sleep every night.
 Thus, making one feel fresh and energetic each and every day.

 How to encourage one for a good night sleep